eylles/shed/readme.md

 ## DO NOT USE THE GIT MASTER EVER!

-The git master is unstable and may break without notice, always use shed from a release tag.
+Ehhhh not really but the git master is not stable and may break without notice, in which case specify you used the master branch and not a release tag, i tend to use changes that have not yet been merged to master first cuz i develop this for myself as target audience second cuz it will break on my machine first before breaking on someone else's.